JEE Main Exam Dates 2026: Exam Pattern, Total Marks, Slot Timings and Schedule

 JEE Main 2026 Counselling Dates

-JEE Main 2026 Counselling will start in July/August 2026, conducted by the JoSAA for admission to IITs, NITs, IIITs, and CFTIs.
+JEE Main 2026 Counselling will start on June 2, 2026, as per the latest reports, where students can fill their choices.
+The counselling will be conducted by the JoSAA in 6 rounds for admission to IITs, NITs, IIITs, and CFTIs.
 The counselling will have several rounds and includes registration, choice filling, choice locking, seat allotment, seat acceptance, spot round, and college visit.

 What’s new in the JEE Main 2026?